 - LBB opportunities

 Legum Baccalaureus or LLB is a three years undergraduate degree in Law.
 This 3-year LLB course can be pursued only after a Bachelor’s degree in any subject.
 The course is divided into 6 semesters and is offered at various law colleges in India and is regulated by the Bar Council of India (BCI).
 The full form of LLB is Bachelor of Legislative Law.

 The objective of an LLB Course is to impart comprehensive legal education and inculcate legal knowledge and legal processes and their role in national development.
 The 3-year LLB course is for those who wish to become a Lawyer in India.

-A lawyer is a representative of a client organization, individual, a litigating party, business firm, or the government.
+A lawyer is a representative of a client organization, individual, litigating party, business firm, or government.
 As a Lawyer, you either represent the plaintiff or the defendant party.
 (A plaintiff is a party that files or initiates a legal action and a defendant is a party that is being sued or charged).

 Why study Law?